-The logs stored on the Logging Service are available for queries and reports using Panorama and the Application Framework.
-If you need to fulfill your organization's legal compliance requirements, the Log Forwarding app enables you to easily forward logs stored on the Logging Service to external destinations.
+If you want to archive Cortex Data Lake logs for long-term storage, for SOC or internal audit, or to fulfill your organization's legal compliance requirements, the Log Forwarding app enables you to forward these logs to external destinations.
 For example, you can forward logs using Syslog to a SIEM for long term storage, SOC, or internal audit obligations, and forward email notifications for critical events to an email address.
-Here, you'll find what you need to start forwarding your GlobalProtect cloud service, Traps Management Service, and Palo Alto next-generation firewall logs that are stored on the Logging Service.
+Here, you'll find what you need to start forwarding Cortex Data Lake log data.

 The Log Forwarding App Release Notes details the latest Log Forwarding App features, and issues that we're working on.

 You can now forward Cortex XDR – Investigation and Response alerts to an external Syslog receiver or email.

 Get an email updates when the Log Forwarding app is not able to connect to your Syslog server, so that you can quickly restore Syslog connectivity and resume log forwarding.

 You can now forward Cortex XDR — Analytics (Magnifier) alert logs to either a Syslog destination, or to the destination of your choice using email.

 Log Forwarding App Essentials

 Get started with the Palo Alto Networks Log Forwarding app and begin forwarding logs from the Logging Service to a Syslog server.

 Manage App Roles

 The roles assigned to your account determine what you are able to do with any given app.